in the Bible

 thou upon the wine when it is red, when it giveth his colour in the cup, when it moveth itself aright.
 At the last

-shall utter perverse things.
-Yea, thou shalt be as he that lieth down in the midst of the sea, or as he that lieth
+utter perverse things.
+Yea, thou shalt be as he that lieth down in the midst of the sea, or as he that lieth upon

-upon the top of a mast.
-They have stricken me, shalt thou say, and I was not sick; they have beaten me, and I
+the top of a mast.
+They have stricken me, shalt thou say, and I was not sick; they have beaten me, and I felt it

 Wine – In the context, fermented juice of the grape.
 Wine, in the Bible, can be both fermented and